MCG-main/Area-of-Rectangle/Soal No 1.md

     Process:
         range ← length × width
     Output:
-        Display "The area of the rectangle is", area
+        Display "The area of the rectangle is ", area

    End Algorithm